Herpes treatment available online today

 Yes, you can get herpes treatment online.
 You can speak to one of our board-certified doctors today, who will evaluate you for herpes symptoms.
 If needed, they can order further testing at the lab nearest you.

 If you qualify, they can then send a prescription for antiviral medication for herpes to the pharmacy nearest you.
 Our doctors can also easily fill existing prescriptions for oral and genital herpes and send them to your local pharmacy.
-Speak to a doctor now to discuss the best treatment options for you.
+Book an appointment to speak to a doctor today to discuss the best treatment options for you.

 Some risk factors for herpes may include: